Yaliny/FSX_Plane_Tracker/README.md

 # FSX_Plane_Tracker
-Add-on for Microsoft FSX for real-time tracking plane parameters and tracing flight trajectory on a map
+Add-on for Microsoft FSX for real-time tracking of plane parameters and tracing flight trajectory on a map